devrath/DroidFoodApplication/README.md

 * Coil is a image loading library.
 * Coil is built to work efficiently with kotlin.
-* COIL loads images very faster with the number of optimizations which includes memory, disk caching, reusing of bitmaps, and down spacing the image in memory which makes it faster in comparison with other image loading libraries.
+* Coil loads images very faster with the number of optimizations which includes memory, disk caching, reusing of bitmaps, and down spacing the image in memory which makes it faster in comparison with other image loading libraries.
 * Library very lightweight and easy to use because it adds around two thousand methods, to your APK which are very less in number in comparison with Picasso, Glide, and universal image loader.
 * Library uses modern libraries of Android such as Okio, OkHttp, and AndroidX lifecycles.
 * Library aoids annotation processing which can often slow down build speeds.
 Coil depends on Kotlin's extension functions instead.